New Zealand entry requirements for Denmark passport holders

 Arrive at Auckland, Wellington, or Christchurch airport

-At immigration, present your passport and visa.
+At immigration, present your passport and e-visa.
 The officer may ask about your plans, funds, and return ticket.
 Answer honestly.
 They'll stamp your passport with a visitor visa valid for up to 3 months.

 5